-Volunteer leaders are responsible for the direction of the organization and the industry, profession or constituents that it represents.
+Volunteer leaders are responsible for the direction of the organization and the industry, profession or constituents they represent.
 The board acts and thinks strategically, setting goals and strategies for the future.
 Leaders should avoid micromanagement of the organization, maintaining focus on mission and vision.